rjablonovsky/spark/README.md

 # Paceline Challenge for ETL and Analytics

 Consist of two parts:
-A basic ETL job that transforms a CSV file into parquet format A second job that uses the parquet files to compute some basic analytics
+1) basic ETL job that transforms a CSV file into parquet format
+2) second job that uses the parquet files to compute some basic analytics

 ## Getting Started